Southern Nevada Regional Housing Authority jobs - 28 jobs

 Overview

-The Southern Nevada Regional Housing Authority (SNVRHA) is recruiting HQS Inspectors to join our team.
-SNRHA provides affordable housing to low- and moderate-income households through its public and affordable housing programs.
+The Southern Nevada Regional Housing Authority (SNVRHA) is recruiting a Customer Care Associate - Call Center to join our team.
+SNRHA provides affordable housing to low- and moderate-income households through its affordable housing, conventional public housing, and Housing Choice Voucher programs.
 Our team is comprised of 200+ committed and caring professionals who support our mission and the clients and communities we serve.
 Our success is built upon the contributions of our valued employees.
 To learn more, please visit us online - ***************

 Position Summary